angryziber/picasa-gallery/README.md

 - Specify your Picasaweb username in src/config.properties
 - Specify your AppEngine application ID in web/WEB-INF/appengine-web.xml
 - Download AppEngine SDK from Google
-- If you don't use any IDE, use ant to compile by this command (use Java 7 or above):
+- If you don't use any IDE, use ant to compile by this command (use Java 7):

   	    $ ant -Dsdk.dir=path/to/appengine-java-sdk compile